What is an LLC?

 Advantages of Forming an LLC

-An LLC structure is popular among many small businesses.
+Limited liability companies (LLCs) are usually the best business structure for small businesses.
 Here are some of the best benefits of choosing an LLC:

 Simple Formation & Maintenance